raivivek/raivivek.github.io/content/science/winter-school.md

 We may ask, how does a cell use these simple motifs to generate increasingly complex behaviors?
 Can we predict them?
 Even harder to answer, how to ascertain these explanations experimentally?
-A lot remains to answer.
+A lot remains to be answered.

 Additionally, I found the discussion of Savageau's [*Demand Theory*](http://www.ncbi.nlm.nih.gov/pubmed/9691027) and Riboswitches pretty